See the Lompoc Flower Fields

 Flower Field Bloom Tracker

-Mid-April gave harvest to an abundance of gorgeous larkspur, delphinium, and Queen Anne’s lace.
+2022's Mid-April's harvest of flowers includes gorgeous larkspur, delphinium, and Queen Anne’s lace.
 Summer offered new crops full of vibrant and luscious blooms.

 Keep an eye out for updates!

 A. Highway 246 / W Ocean Ave. to Bailey Rd.

 This field follows a seasonal cycle of planting, blooming, and harvest.
 As you exit Lompoc you will be able to view the diverse commercial blooms that are growing between Bailey Rd and Floradale Ave.
 The fields continue to bloom into early fall.